 Climate Action for Health: Integrating Public Health into Climate Action Planning

 From the California Department of Public Health, this report primarily addresses key GHG emissions reduction efforts in Climate Action Plans (CAPs) that have public health co-benefits.
-This guidance can be useful for any public health agency, even outside of California, planning for climate impacts.
+This guidance can be useful for any public health agency planning for climate impacts, even outside of California.

 The report introduces key health connections to climate change mitigation strategies, suggestions of where these fit into a CAP, a process for forging partnerships between planning and health organizations, links to data that will help planners identify and reference the existing health status of their jurisdiction, and supporting resources.